Sam-de-Ham/Programming-Coursework/README.md

 1. Make sure you have Python 3 installed
 2. Clone/unzip this repository to your local machine
 3. Install the required dependencies by running 'pip install -r requirements.txt' (Flask==2.2.2, pytest==7.4.0)
+4. Follow either 'How to use Flask version' or 'How to use CMD version (ai_opponent_game_loop)' for either version of the game.

+## How to use Flask version
-4. Run the game by executing 'python main.py' in the main project directory
+1. Run the game by executing 'python main.py' in the main project directory
-5. Access the game through a web browser at http://127.0.0.1:5000/
+2. Access the game through a web browser at http://127.0.0.1:5000/
+3. Place all ships by left clicking fields and pressing r to rotate
+4. Click 'send game' to confirm placement
+5. Attack the AI on the left field until either the player or AI wins (error message will be displayed)

+## How to use CMD version (ai_opponent_game_loop)
+1. Run mp_game_engine.py
+2. Enter guess for x, then y coordinates to attack in CMD
+3. Look at enemie's attack and the status of your board
+4. Continue until win message for either player is displayed.

 ## License
 All rights reserved.